 What to eat

-As the date for your surgery nears, you may need to follow a mostly-liquid or liquid-only diet.
-Based on your weight and overall health, your doctor may allow you to eat some solids during this time.
+As your surgery date nears, you may need to follow a mostly liquid or liquid-only diet.
+Depending on your weight and your overall health, your doctor may allow you to eat some solids during this time.
 These might include fish, watered-down hot cereal, or soft-boiled eggs.

-Before the surgery, make sure you talk with the anesthesiologist for instructions about what you can or can’t have before the surgery.
-These suggestions are changing.
-They may want you to drink carbohydrate-rich fluids up to two hours before surgery.
+Ahead of your surgery, make sure you ask the anesthesiologist for instructions about what you can or can’t consume before surgery.
+The recommendations may vary depending on your situation.
+For example, your doctor may want you to drink carbohydrate-rich fluids up to 2 hours before surgery.

-After surgery, the diet plan goes through several stages.
-How long each stage lasts and what you can eat and drink will be determined by your doctor or dietitian.
-All stages stress the importance of portion control.
-This habit will help you continue to lose weight and prepare you for how you will eat for the rest of your life.
+All stages stress the importance of watching your portion sizes.
+This habit will help you continue to lose weight and prepare you for how you’ll eat for the rest of your life.

 - decaffeinated coffee and tea